 As described in OPC 10000-4, the SymbolicId, NamespaceUri, LocalizedText and Locale fields are indexes in a string table which is returned in the response header.
 Only the index of the corresponding string in the string table is encoded.
 An index of −1 indicates that there is no value for the string.

-DiagnosticInfo allows unlimited nesting which could result in stack overflow errors even if the message size is less than the maximum allowed.
-Decoders shall support at least 100 nesting levels.
-Decoders shall report an error if the number of nesting levels exceeds what it supports.
+DiagnosticInfo is recursive and unlimited recursion could result in stack overflow errors even if the message size is less than the maximum allowed.
+Decoders shall support at least 4 recursion levels and are not expected to support more than 10.
+Decoders shall report an error if the number of recursion levels exceeds what it supports.

 Name